amitsaini144/tcp-chat-app/README.md

 cargo run
 ```

-3. Enter your message in the terminal.
+3. Enter your message in the client terminal.
 To exit, type ':quit'.

 ## Project Structure